elequant/gettingandcleaningdata/README.md

 ## Project Objectives

-The project is based on a data set ([*HAR UCI Dataset*](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)) provided by the [*UCI Machine Learning Repository*](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) which contains measurements collected from the accelerometers from a Samsung smartphone attached to human subjects performing activities of daily living (e.g. walking, sitting, laying etc.).<br />
+The project is based on a data set ([*HAR UCI Dataset*](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)) provided by the [*UCI Machine Learning Repository*](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) which contains measurements collected from the accelerometers and the gyroscope from a Samsung smartphone attached to human subjects performing activities of daily living (e.g. walking, sitting, laying etc.).<br />
 An R script ([`run_analysis.R`](https://github.com/elequant/gettingandcleaningdata/blob/master/run_analysis.R)) was developed, which functionality comprises

 * the download and the unpacking of the HAR data set if it is not already present in the current working directory,